Optimally Biased Expertise: Many States and Actions

-In this section we extend the analysis to a general problem of finding the best alternative, allowing for $N>2$ actions and states.
-We show that the principal's optimal delegation strategy is qualitatively the same as in the binary case, i.e., it is optimal to hire a ``more uncertain'' agent, who considers more actions in search of the best one, relative to a fully aligned agent.
-Further, we characterize the whole set of decision rules that can be achieved by selecting the agent's prior belief and show that it coincides with what can be achieved by selecting action-contingent subsidies for the agent.
+In this section, we extend the analysis to a general problem of finding the best alternative, allowing for $N>2$ actions and states while restricting the cost function to Shannon entropy.
+We show that the principal's optimal delegation strategy is qualitatively the same as in the binary case, i.e., it is optimal to hire an agent who is ``more uncertain'' (in some sense), since such an agent is less prone to confirmatory learning and investigates more actions in search of the best one than a fully aligned agent.